corgibytes/styleguide/content-style-guide/resources/02-template-elements.html.md

 Content aimed at HTML email designers or developers often provides sample code.
 Set it off in its own chunk so it's easy to use and separate from the page's code.

-Sometimes it's helpful to design this chunk so it can be copy and pasted directly into MailChimp or a WYSIWYG.
+Sometimes it's helpful to design this chunk so it can be copy and pasted directly into Corgibytes or a WYSIWYG.
 People who aren’t developers may have trouble cleaning the formatting out of the code.

-For an example, try copying and pasting the code from the KB's [CSS in HTML Email](http://kb.mailchimp.com/campaigns/ways-to-build/css-in-html-email) into the MailChimp app.
+For an example, try copying and pasting the code from the KB's [CSS in HTML Email](http://kb.Corgibytes.com/campaigns/ways-to-build/css-in-html-email) into the Corgibytes app.
 Toggle to code view, and note that only the code you copied is included.

 ## Merge tag